 RPT partners with the Justice for Journalists Foundation on a safety training course for Russian-speaking media professionals from Russia, Kazakhstan, Moldova, Belarus, Armenia and Uzbekistan at Human Rights House Tbilisi.

-Supported by UNESCO, RPT launches a Legal Fees Fund to help freelance journalists cover their legal costs when fighting spurious legal cases designed to inhibit their investigations.
+Supported by UNESCO, RPT launches a Legal Fund to help ensure that freelance journalists can access legal assistance, even when they are unable to afford a lawyer or trial costs.